VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/Theory/Information/Information.md

     It knows it is wet
 }

-It is not required to be of a different specie to have different cognitive model of the world: *levels* of perception of a particular sense differ from a specie to specie.
+Nevertheless, it is not required to be of a different specie to have different cognitive model of the world: *levels* of perception of a particular sense differ from a specie to specie.
 Dogs smell in a range thousands times wider than cats and moles are nearly completely blind, but as mammals they **all are able to see, hear, touch, smell and taste -- just to different degrees**.

 @Image(source: color-blindness, alt: "")